Much of the world does not have access to clean drinking water. In fact, consider the following:

 - In the developing world, 24,000 children under the age of five die every day from preventable causes like diarrhea… contracted from unclean water.
-That’s 8,760,000 children every year.

-Our mission is to enable and inspire the needy people of developing countries by partnering with their communities to implement water purification and distribution systems and by providing health and hygiene education, dental care, and by promoting gender empowerment.
+Our mission is to enable and inspire the disadvantaged people of developing countries.
+We do this by partnering with their communities to implement water purification and distribution (bottling) systems, providing health and hygiene education, and by promoting gender empowerment.

-While focusing on our mission, Agua Viva International intends to train and equip our partnering communities to install, maintain, and operate Living Waters for the World (LWftW) water purification systems.
+While focusing on our mission, Agua Viva International intends to train and equip our partnering communities to install, maintain, and operate water purification systems.
 Typically, partnering communities have a strong supply of water but it is highly contaminated.
 Water supplies are almost always contaminated with bacteria, parasites, and suspended contamination.